programminghistorian/ph-submissions/lessons/intro-to-linked-data.md

     http://viaf.org/viaf/46784579

 If you put that into the browser you will get back a web page about Simon Schama which contains structured data about him and his publishing history.
-This is very handy - for one thing, it's not obvious from the URI who or even what this is.
+This is very handy - for one thing, it's not obvious from the URI who or even what is being referred to.
 Similarly, if we treated a mobile phone number (with international code) as the URI for a person then it should be dereferenceable.
 Someone might answer the phone, and it might even be Schama.

 But this is not essential.
 Lots of URIs are not dereferenceable, as in the examples above from the Tobias project.
+You can't find them anywhere; they are a convention.

 The VIAF example leads us on to another important thing about URIs: don't make them up unless you have to.
-People and organisations have been making concerted efforts to construct good URI lists and LOD isn't going to work effectively if people start making up their own.
+People and organisations have been making concerted efforts to construct good URI lists and LOD isn't going to work effectively if people duplicate that work by creating new URIs unnecessarily.
 For example VIAF has the support of many international libraries.
 If you want to construct URIs for people, VIAF is a very good choice.
 If you can't find some people in VIAF, or other authority lists, only then might you need to make up your own.

 ## How LOD organises knowledge: ontologies

 It might not have been obvious from the individual triples we looked at in the opening section, but LOD can answer complex questions.
 When you put triples together then they form a [graph](https://en.wikipedia.org/wiki/Conceptual_graph), because of the way that the triples interlink.
-Suppose we want to find a list of all the people who were pupils of pianist Franz Liszt.
+Suppose we want to find a list of all the people who were pupils of the composer Franz Liszt.
 If the information is in triples of linked data about pianists and their teachers, we can find out with a query (we'll look at this query language, called SPARQL, in the final section).

 For example, the pianist Charles Rosen was a pupil of the pianist Moriz Rosenthal, who was a pupil of Franz Liszt.
 Let's now express that as two triples (we'll just stick to strings for the names instead of ID numbers, to make the examples more readable):